-- Clubhouses or adjoining facilities can be re-opened allowing for at least 4 square metres per person, to a maximum of 100 people users should also continue to adhere to social distancing protocols - Outdoor premises must allow for 4 square metres per person, to a maximum of 500 people.
-Users should continue to adhere to social distancing protocols - Where available, the use of automated / online booking and court access systems are strongly recommended to assist with the recording of users / visitors to your venue. - Place signage near entrances with the social distancing rules and etiquette on them - Ensure regular cleaning and sterilization of the venue in accordance with COVID-19 guidelines - Social spaces including outdoor seating and shaded areas can be re-opened users should continue to adhere to social distancing measures - Showers and change rooms can be re-opened - Toilets can be re-opened - Indoor tennis and associated facilities can reopen with restrictions: - Any class or organised event can have 20 or less participants (excluding staff) - There can be no more than one person per 4 square metres (including staff) on the premises - Operators must have a COVID-19 Safety Plan
+- Clubhouses or adjoining facilities can be re-opened allowing for at least 4 square metres per person people users should also continue to adhere to social distancing protocols - Outdoor premises must allow for 4 square metres per person, to a maximum of 500 people.
+Users should continue to adhere to social distancing protocols - Where available, the use of automated / online booking and court access systems are strongly recommended to assist with the recording of users / visitors to your venue. - Place signage near entrances with the social distancing rules and etiquette on them - Ensure regular cleaning and sterilization of the venue in accordance with COVID-19 guidelines - Social spaces including outdoor seating and shaded areas can be re-opened users should continue to adhere to social distancing measures - Showers and change rooms can be re-opened - Toilets can be re-opened - In respect of indoor tennis and associated facilities: - There can be no more than one person per 4 square metres (including staff) on the premises - Operators must have a COVID-19 Safety Plan